Providing hope and supportive rehabilitation for youth and young adult victims of violence

 Describe the change you would like to see in the community as a result of this Advance project

-(a) Improved care and protection of children and youth (b) Increased knowledge within community on the role they have in protecting children and supporting families. (c) Breaking the cycle of child abuse. (d) Strengthened family and community members response to the needs of children.
+(a) Improved care and protection of children and youth. (b) Increased knowledge within the community on the role they have in protecting children and supporting families. (c) Decreased incidents of child abuse. (d) Strengthened family and community members’ response to the needs of children. (e) Improved quality of life and growing competence in positive coping skills.